AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: dataset

-\parhead{Hand Textures.} A key limitation of prior synthetic datasets is the lack of high-fidelity hand textures, which are crucial for closing the sim-to-real gap.
+\parhead{Hand textures.} A key limitation of prior synthetic datasets is the lack of high-fidelity hand textures, which are crucial for closing the sim-to-real gap.
 To address this, we leverage a hand texture generator, Handy~\cite{potamias2023handy}, to produce a large variety of realistic high-frequency skin patterns, which improves the visual fidelity of rendered creases and shading transitions compared to the canonical MANO texture space.
 In particular, we adopt Handy as our primary source of hand textures and then augment it by applying controlled color transformations, such as hue and saturation perturbations, that broaden skin-tone distribution while preserving the high-frequency texture structure.
 This yields the diverse textures of $10,240$ unique hand appearances, which is significantly more than the limited hand-crafted texture libraries used in prior works~\cite{zimmermann2017rhd, hasson2019obman, moon2023re-interhand, li2023renderih}.

-\parhead{Forearm Textures.} We also maintain realistic appearance continuity across the hand--forearm junction.
-We texture the forearm using SMPLitex~\cite{casas2023smplitex}, which provides $254$ high-quality human-body textures suitable for rendering.
+\parhead{Forearm textures.} To maintain realistic appearance continuity across the hand--forearm junction, we attach a full arm mesh from SMPL-H~~\cite{SMPL:2015, SMPL-X:2019, romero2017mano} during dataset generation.
+We texture the arm using SMPLitex~\cite{casas2023smplitex}, which provides $254$ high-quality human-body textures for realistic rendering.
+This introduces diverse and natural skin appearances for the visible forearm regions.

-\parhead{Backgrounds.} To diversify environments, we sample high-resolution backgrounds by randomly selecting and cropping from the MIT Indoor Scenes dataset~\cite{MIT_Indoor_2009} ($536$ images) and from a pool of $734$ HDRI environment maps for each sample.
+\parhead{Backgrounds.} To diversify environments, we use two sources of high-resolution backgrounds: the MIT Indoor Scenes dataset~\cite{MIT_Indoor_2009} ($536$ images) and a pool of $734$ HDRI environment maps from Poly Haven, formerly HDRI Haven~\cite{polyhaven_hdri}.
+For each rendered hand sample, a background is randomly selected, rotated, zoomed in, and then cropped with a random size and location to a patch before being used as the sample-specific background.
+This ensures the effective background appearance vary across samples, even when the same source image or HDRI map is selected multiple times.

 \parhead{Lighting.} For foreground-background consistency, we randomize a small set of scene lights and correlate their color statistics with the background patch, so that the rendered hand inherits the dominant illumination tone of the scene (\eg warm indoor tungsten \vs cooler daylight).
 For HDRI environment maps, we directly use the environment illumination to obtain coherent scene lighting.